X

 As much as parents worry about their children’s screen time, studies show should also look after their own digital use.

-The use of cellphones has long been reasons behind many unfortunate situations such as trouble sleeping, car accidents, stress, and more.
+The use of cellphones has long been reason behind many unfortunate situations such as trouble sleeping, car accidents, stress, and more.
 But now, emerging studies show concern over cellphone-distracted parents affecting the development and growth of their children.

 Cellphones connect us to home and work, at any time of the day, sometimes even at both times.
 Mobile phones provide for constant connectivity, but this makes it more difficult to control and can lead to distracted parenting.